Practical long-distance quantum key distribution through concatenated entanglement swapping with parametric down-conversion sources: Evaluating visibility

 \section{Evaluating visibility}

 The QKD protocol depends on sufficient visibility of multi-photon coincidences between the two parties~A and~B separated by distance~$\ell$ who are connected by a quantum and a classical channel as shown in Fig.~\ref{fig:setup}.
+Here $N=1$ corresponds to the single swap non-relay setup.

 In this section we explain clearly how visibility should be evaluated for a CES scheme.
 Although the concepts are known in the community, our explanation in this section is valuable because each aspect of the protocol for visibility needs to be clear to establish the QKD protocol based on CES and to determine the protocol's security.